emscripten-core/emscripten/site/source/docs/api_reference/Filesystem-API.rst

 	:param int offset: The offset within ``buffer`` to write.
 	:param int length: The length of data to write.
 	:param int position: The offset within the stream to write.
 By default this is the stream's current offset.
-	:throws ERRNO_CODES.EINVAL: Reading from an invalid position or length
-	:throws ERRNO_CODES.EBADF:
-	:throws ERRNO_CODES.ESPIPE:
-	:throws ERRNO_CODES.EISDIR:
-	:throws ERRNO_CODES.EINVAL:

-	..
-COMMENT:: Need to check if Throws should be recorded, and if so, what should be said. **HamishW**